-Heysham Heritage Association (HHA) is an independent organisation of people who care for Heysham.
+Friends of Heysham Heritage Centre (FHHC) is an independent organisation of people who care for Heysham.
 Started in 1990 with a dozen members, membership has since grown to more than 100.
 Early in 1996 a formal Constitution was adopted in order that the Association could apply for grants and take part in Local Government partnerships.

 The social and cultural activities of HHA enable members to meet one another, to exchange views, acquire information, and to contribute to the community.
-Find out more about joining Heysham Heritage Association.
+Find out more about joining Friends of Heysham Heritage Centre.

-Volunteers are always welcome to take part in the active work of HHA, and to join our award-winning team assisting in the smooth running of the Heritage Centre.
-Please contact us at the Heritage Centre if you are interested in becoming a volunteer and are able to spare just a few hours each week, or alternatively, you can complete an on-line enquiry form and we’ll contact you about the opportunities for volunteering or contact email@example.com.
+Volunteers are always welcome to take part in the active work of FHHC, and to join our award-winning team assisting in the smooth running of the Heritage Centre.
+Please contact us at the Heritage Centre if you are interested in becoming a volunteer and are able to spare just a few hours each week. or contact firstname.lastname@example.org.

 From the outset the Association was enthused by local history and was fortunate to have among its members several competent historians.
 With the additional skills of a member competent in desk top publishing we have been able to publish a range of titles some of which are displayed here on sale at the Centre.
 The display stand also contains other titles, one an appreciation of the nationally known Heysham artist William Woodhouse and another about the ships that have sailed for Heysham Harbour (the diary of a 20th century harbour master).

 Full details of prices and availabiltiy are on the Publications page.